ldruley/tripplanner/BUGS.md

 - In social, sent requests is showing the current user instead of the user who was requested.
 - May not be correctly deleting banked locations when moving to stops
 - Timezone display doesn't work after re-ordering stops.
+- some sort of auth bug, haven't been able to determine cause. random logouts, and we're not properly handling the redirect - though functions correctly deny access.

 ## Backend
 - Matrix routing is firing on removals (should only fire on additions).